Positivity of Mass in Higher Dimensions: Introduction

-The proof in \cite{PSW} concerns only $3+1$ dimensional spacetimes and relies upon the fact that null geodesics become infinitely delayed as we let their distance of closest approach to a negative mass source tend to infinity (see \cite{Penrose} for further discussion).
+The argument given in \cite{PSW} concerns only $3+1$ dimensional spacetimes and relies on the fact that null geodesics become infinitely delayed, relative to those nearer to a negative mass source, as we let their distance of closest approach tend to infinity (see \cite{Penrose} for further discussion).
 As discussed in \cite{PCMD} for the specific example of the Schwarzschild metric, this effect becomes vanishingly small in higher dimensions (i.e. in $D+1$ dimensions with $D\geq4$), owing to the faster decay at infinity of the leading order non-Minkowski terms in the metric.
-Indeed, \cite{PSW} contains a brief discussion of this point and notes that this prevents the proof given from immediately generalising to higher dimensions.
+Indeed, \cite{PSW} contains a brief discussion of this point and notes that it prevents the argument given from immediately generalising to higher dimensions.

-In \cite{poorman2}, the result is generalised to include higher dimensions (albeit with a more restrictive class of metrics than those considered in \cite{PSW}).
-The assumptions made in this paper are weaker than those of \cite{poorman2} - namely we will require the metric to be \textit{asymptotically Schwarzschildean} (Definition \ref{defn:asymptoticallyschwarzschildean}) rather than the more restrictive assumption that it is \textit{strongly uniformly Schwarzschildean} (\cite{poorman2} Section 1).
-We will also drop the assumption in \cite{poorman2} that the metric is stationary.
-On the other hand, unlike in \cite{poorman2}, we will be unable to obtain a rigidity result concerning the zero mass case.
-Our proof will also apply only to higher dimensions.
-We hope that this method of proof will prove enlightening as it is closer in spirit to the methods employed in \cite{PSW}, namely the construction of a null line as a \textit{fastest causal curve} (Section \ref{Constructing a Fastest Causal Curve}) between two generators of past and future null infinity.
+However, in \cite{poorman2} the result is generalised to include higher dimensions (albeit with a more restrictive class of metrics than those considered in \cite{PSW}).
+The assumptions made in this paper are weaker than those of \cite{poorman2} - namely we will require the metric to be \textit{uniformly Schwarzschildean} (Definition \ref{defn:asymptoticallyschwarzschildean}) as in \cite{poorman} rather than the more restrictive assumption that it is \textit{strongly uniformly Schwarzschildean} (\cite{poorman2} Section 1).
+We will also drop the assumption in \cite[Theorem 1.1]{poorman2} that the spacetime is weakly asymptotically regular\footnote{A spacetime is weakly asymptotically regular if every null line starting in the domain of outer communications either crosses an event horizon or reaches arbitrarily large values of $r$ in the asymptotically flat regions.}).
+On the other hand, our proof will apply only to higher dimensions.
+We will also be unable to obtain a rigidity result in the $m=0$ case.
+We hope that this method of proof will be enlightening as it is closer in spirit to the methods employed in \cite{PSW}, namely the construction of a null line as a \textit{fastest causal curve} (Section \ref{Constructing a Fastest Causal Curve}) between two generators of past and future null infinity.

-The theorem we will prove is the following (see later sections for definitions of various terms): \begin{thm} Let $(M,g)$ be an asymptotically Schwarzschildean spacetime in $D+1$ dimensions with ADM mass $m_{ADM}<0$ such that $\mathcal{D}\cup\mathcal{I}$ is globally hyperbolic as a subset of $\tilde{M}$.
+The theorem we will prove is the following (see later sections for definitions of various terms): \begin{thm} Let $(M,g)$ be a uniformly Schwarzschildean spacetime in $D+1$ dimensions ($D\geq4$) with ADM mass $m_{ADM}<0$ and suppose $\mathcal{D}\cup\mathcal{I}$ is a globally hyperbolic subset of $\tilde{M}$.
 Then $(M,g)$ contains a null line. \end{thm}